kawaleo/velo-old/README.md

-# velo
+# Velo

-A minimalistic programming language I made in my spare time
+A programming language made in my spare time

 > Note: If you would like to contribute, see [CONTRIBUTING.md](CONTRIBUTING.md)